Written byJohn Hinder

 Once you submit your loan application, your lender will start the process of obtaining the third-party reports on your behalf.
 Once your loan is closed, the lender will provide you with copies for your records.

 Interested in learning more about a specific report or the overall financing process?
-Talk to one of our multifamily experts.
-If you’re interested in an instant quote, check out our quote app.
+Talk to one of our multifamily experts or request a quote.